-The brand’s trust and the potential to convert buyers is what makes Booking.com one of my favorites.
-In fact, it was the first affiliate program I applied for when I began my blog.
+The brand’s trust and the potential to convert buyers is what makes Booking.com one of my favourites.
+In fact, it was the first affiliate program I applied for when I started this blog.

 Whenever I travel to a new place, I stay in different types of accommodation and then publish a detailed review about them.
 In my reviews, I include a Booking.com affiliate link.
-When a traveler reads my review and books a room, it counts as a referral.
-When a traveler completes his stay with the hotel, it earns me my commission.
+When a traveller reads my review and books a room, it counts as a referral.
+After the traveller completes his stay at the hotel, it earns me my commission.

 I recommend Booking.com affiliate program for their straightforward approval process, easy to use tools, and quick payments.Join Now